MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2104-do-not-declare-read-only-mutable-reference-types.md

 The read-only modifier ([readonly](/dotnet/csharp/language-reference/keywords/readonly) in C#, [ReadOnly](/dotnet/visual-basic/language-reference/modifiers/readonly) in Visual Basic, and [const](/cpp/cpp/const-cpp) in C++) on a reference type field (or pointer in C++) prevents the field from being replaced by a different instance of the reference type.
 However, the modifier does not prevent the instance data of the field from being modified through the reference type.

 This rule may inadvertently show a violation for a type that is, in fact, immutable.
 In that case, it is safe to suppress this rule.
-The rule checks the type against a finite list of types that are known to have immutable semantics, and it considers anything else mutable.

 Read-only array fields are exempt from this rule but instead cause a violation of the [CA2105: Array fields should not be read only](../code-quality/ca2105-array-fields-should-not-be-read-only.md) rule.